 The City of Kimberley enforces our Animal Control Bylaw to make sure Kimberley’s human and non-human residents feel safe and free to enjoy all our great urban spaces, parks, and trails.
-For more information on dogs in Kimberley, please read the City of Kimberley-BCSPA Dog Brochure.

 Current Notices of Impoundment - For more Information Please Click on Link:

 Any dog not on the property of its owner must be on a leash at all times, unless the dog is in one of the three designated off-leash areas.

 Kimberley is most fortunate to have three large off-leash areas for the benefit of people and their dogs.

 - St Mary’s River in Marysville, between the Marysville Falls and Bootleg Gap Golf Course

 - Kimberley Nature Park, accessible by several entrances

 Dogs in off-leash areas must be under the verbal control of their owner, have a collar with a valid dog license attached to it, must not act in an aggressive manner towards a person or dog and must not chase or disturb any wildlife.
 Dogs defined as ‘Vicious Dogs’ (link to Vicious dogs section below) are NOT permitted in the off-leash areas.

 Dogs over four months old living within the City, must be licensed by the City of Kimberley.
 Licencing your dog is one of the most important means of ensuring the safety of your pet.
 If your dog accidentally gets out of the yard, the licence allows the Animal Control Officer to identify your dog and get it back to you.
 If your dog is a ‘repeat offender’ and ends up being taken to the pound at the SPCA, you will have to pay the impound, boarding and vaccination fees, as well at an ‘at large’ fine, your dog will be returned to you.
 Licence fees are as follows: